tomalbrecht/udacity_drlnd_p2/Report.md

 Then I raised the update rate, in hope that the learning will speed up.
 This was the case, but the updates for each episode threw the scores back again.
 So I disabled the TAU (setting TAU = 1) to see if this will stop the throwbacks.

 It partially stopped the throwbacks, but after a few steps the scores broke down again.
 So it seems, that a mixture of frequent updates to the target network could help.
 Thus I implemented this function.

+The performance with 20 agent was terrible on my local server (i7 12xCores, 1xGTX1080Ti) so I switched to the single agent environment.
+The speed was faster with this environment and CPU utilization was around 10-15%, GPU around 20%.

 ## Performance plot